 10. CanStock Photo

-Uploading your images on platforms that allow you to sell photos online can be very messy as creating the right keywords for your images seems to take ages.
+Uploading your images on platforms that allow you to sell photos online can be very messy, as creating the right keywords for your pictures seems to take ages.

 Thanks to CanStock Photos, this frustration is eliminated.
-With the help of the SpeedSubmit system available there, you can attach releases instantly to a batch of photos.
+With the help of the SpeedSubmit system, you can attach releases instantly to a batch of photos.
 You can even upload a text file with all your pictures, so you don’t have to add keywords manually.

 For immediate downloads, you earn US$1 for small sizes files and US$2.50 for extra-large images.
 On credit downloads, you get 50 cents and US$2.50, respectively.

 As the name suggests, FreeDigitalPhotos.net allows its users to download images for free.
-It also provides images to purchase too.
-When your small photos are downloaded for free, you are entitled to only credit, but no real money.
-However, when their images are purchased you may earn a 70% commission.
+It also provides ideas to purchase too.
+When your small photos are downloaded for free, you are entitled to only credit but no real money.
+However, you may earn a 70% commission when their images are purchased.

 Canva is known for its pre-designed templates and editing features.
-What’s even better with canva is that it allows photographers to sell photos online too.
+What’s even better with canva is that it allows photographers to sell photos online.

 Unlike any traditional stock photography website, Canva makes it quick and smooth to buy images.
-Users are only required to drag and drop images and click on purchase to remove the watermark.
+Users must only drag and drop images and click on purchase to remove the watermark.

 Etsy is a great place to buy and sell handmade, artistic, and vintage products.
-When it comes to photography, you may sell physical prints as well as digital images.
+When it comes to photography, you may sell physical and digital prints.
 If you like capturing vivid colors and arts, then this platform can earn you much easier for such subjects.

-Here, you have the advantage of creating your own shop under your own name.
-Set the prices that suit you and create the page that best markets your photography niche.
+Here, you have the advantage of creating your shop under your name.
+Set the prices that suit you and make the page that best markets your photography niche.
 You might also consider listing your business on other sites similar to Etsy.

 Etsy charges 20 cents on each image you upload and 3.5% of the sale price.
 You can learn along while selling your work as Etsy teaches you how to set prices, how to market, and strategies to brand yourself to increase sales.